Advanced Permaculture, Professional Practices,

 Landscapers, architects, landscape architects, homesteaders, ecological designers, teachers, resource engineers, & home owners

 By popular demand we offer this intense training to get pencil design and ecological concepts into professional graphics on computer.
-Small intensive design classes are limited to 12 tables.
+Small intensive design classes are limited to 10 tables.
 Register early.
-Classes will be held at SouthWoods in Prior Lake, MN.
-See details below.
 Any class can be taken individually, however the Adobe Illustrator series is a progressive learning format building from all sessions.
-New students must sign up for HLDS to attend the Illustrator training.
 Past HLDS students or experienced designers may take Illustrator training as a stand-alone course if space allows.
 Tables are limited.